 Michelle likes to think big and loves looking towards the future with bright, open eyes and heart.
 She knows that her side projects are taking over so she is aware that soon she may need to step down from the construction site (her physical job).
 She does not want to stray, somehow from the topic of women in construction or women in other male-dominated industries.
 “My passion lies in helping women get into the industry and then helping those that are in the industry thrive rather than just survive.
 I’ve spent 15 years surviving, and this does not have to be the case”.
 “Exposing things that I have been through, through industry leaders, so we may have a conversation and help create change.
 Chatting with other women of the industry, discovering what issues they also have and see if we can help each other; and then inspiring the next generation”.

 Michelle wants to do a combination of public speaking, working with companies and sharing stories via Social Media.
 She is aware of the exposure SM brings and that it helps her connect to other women across the world.
 She wants to collate that info and relay it to the wide audience.
 She wants to focus on content production but also at “creating a like-minded community of women”.
 Michelle thinks big as she says she would like to expand from the construction industry to engineering, mechanical, STEM field, army, firefighters and many more.
 She wants to create podcasts with people around the world, in order to create a bigger impact on the younger generations.
 She would also love to write a book on this topic - as she has many funny but also heartbreaking stories to share, but as she states, she is “not naturally a writer” so this may take some time.Meeting Michelle was a unique pleasure and by talking to her - as a working mother myself - I could relate to many of the things she was talking of.
+We can't wait for men to let us into the industry - we, women, need to empower other women!
 We need to follow our passion, follow our dreams and make sure that we set an example for the younger generations.
 We need to pave the way, so we would show them that these things are possible.
 We need to show them that women, no matter the industry, are qualified and able to work there - as long as it is their passion, their choice!
 Every job is possible as long as you work for it and do your best.
 Moreover, by taking the job you will (slowly) start changing other people’s mentality.
 Fast forward into the future: 50%-50% split men-women in all the industries/sectors would be possible.
 All we have to do is believe that We Can BE The Change We Wish In The World.